jocelyn-boyd/Tameshi-JLPT/README.md

 ## WIP Features
 - N5 Vocabulary Section, Section 1 out 4 - Kanji Reading Multiple Choice
+- Keep track of the state of the selected answer button
-- Display an alert to let the user know if the selected answer was correct or not
+- Check if the selected answer is correct or not

 ## Future Features
+- present an alert to user with tally of correct answers
 - keep track of best scores and recent scores
+- timed sessions

 ## Screenshots (more coming soon!)
 ![image](images/mondaiOne.png)